lackhand/charlatan/diceThoughts.md

 > NPC attributes are a little bit simpler than player character's attributes, but otherwise work the same way.
 > * **FORTitude:** A monster's Strength and Constitution.
 Small things can't use the fort they have as well as big things.
 > * **INSTinct:** A monster's Reflex and Intellect.
 Animal intelligences can't use the inst they have as well as complex intelligences.
-> * **WILL:** The monster's Will.
-This is pretty universal, and can also include their luck in a pinch.
+> * **WILL:** The monster's Will (& luck in a pinch).

 Roll 3d DC 4 (no crits) for each of str, refl, int, will, & con (but not luck!) in order, then switch 2 (if you want).
+* Start your luck at 0.
-* For every attribute equal to 0, increase your luck by 1.
+* For every other attribute equal to 0, increase your luck by 1.
-* For every attribute equal to 1, increase your luck by 1/2.
+* For every other attribute equal to 1, increase your luck by 1/2.
-* For every attribute equal to 2, increase your luck by 1/3.
+* For every other attribute equal to 2, increase your luck by 1/3.
 * Round down.

-> Rolling an attribute: When you're told to "roll strength", add 1d per point of strength.
+> Rolling an attribute: When you're told to "roll strength", add to the pool 1d per point of strength.
 > When you're told to "reflex save", add 1b per point of reflex.
 > And so on.
 > By default, you're counting hits of damage; by default, that's against DC 4.